brainstormforce/unlist-posts/readme.txt

 == Changelog ==

 = 1.1.4 =
-- Fix: Unlisted page appearing in google search result.
+- Fix: due to a bug unlisted posts were visible in the search results, which we have fixed now.

 = 1.1.3 =
 - Deprecated: wp_no_robots() has been deprecated.